Skip to main content

 Publish a new release of the helper on npmjs.

-Run the generate-workflows xPack action to update the GitHub workflow files.
+Execute the top generate-top-commons npm script to update the build-assets/package.json and the GitHub workflow files.

 Commit and push